osu-mist/github-testing-automation/README.md

 ## Configuration

-The `configuration.yaml` file contains important parameters for the GitHub Automator.
+The `configuration.yaml` file contains important parameters for the GitHub Testing Automation.
 It should have the following structure:

 ```yaml
 credentials: